leewoody/liblogger/README.txt

 Pls file the bug reports here: http://sourceforge.net/tracker/?group_id=202343&atid=981202

-Pls file the feature requests here: http://sourceforge.net/tracker/?group_id=202343&atid=981205
+Pls file the feature requests and new ideas here: http://sourceforge.net/tracker/?group_id=202343&atid=981205

 You can also mail the developer(s) at nvineeth _A_T_ gmail _D_O_T_ com